cpuboi/geohash_server/README.md

 It takes a geohash and returns the closest city or location.

 It consists of a server and a client.
-The SQLite database is designed as to be provide quick lookups without using much RAM.
+The SQLite database is designed to quickly provide lookups without using much RAM.

 The default database is very simple, the strength comes when you ingest your own custom data.

 ### Server ###
-* Loads an SQLite database and listens to requests to a port, default is 9999.
+* Loads a SQLite database and listens to requests on a port, default is 9999.
 * Can (soon) be used in standalone mode from the terminal.